ekernf01/HEART_choosing_stat_methods/course content/6_be_conservative/6_be_conservative.md

 .
 This is the sum of the squares of the lengths of the *vertical green lines* in the picture.

 I anticipate that this formula will raise some questions, but the main point of this session has not yet arrived, so let me anticipate two questions and discuss only briefly before continuing.
 First, it's great that `lm` can minimize the sum of squared errors, but how?
-Unfortunately, this writeup won't discuss how, because this class is about asking not "How?" but "Why?".
-One good way to learn how `lm` works is to take a class in linear algebra, and ask about the QR matrix decomposition.
+For better or worse, this class is about not "How?" but "Why?", so I decline to discuss this.
+One good way to learn how `lm` works is to take a class in linear algebra, and towards the end, ask about the QR matrix decomposition.

 Second, why use the sum of squared errors, and not some other "goodness of fit" measure?
 We are using it for the class because it is one of the simplest things to do, both in terms of mathematical analysis and algorithmic implementation.
 But much of the time, the sum of squared errors is not the best thing to minimize -- for example, the sum of squares will be very sensitive to outliers.
 There are many other options, and to learn about them, you could look for classes in regression methods, generalized linear models, or supervised machine learning.
 One very useful mathematical finding is the [Gauss-Markov Theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem).
 It describes limited circumstances when minimizing the sum of squares is the best possible choice.

+### Variable selection

 Linear regression is often done using more than one $X$ value for each observation.
 In those cases, it is harder to picture because the XY scatterplot only fits one variable on the X axis, but the formula is easy to write:

 $$Y_i \approx \beta_0 + \beta_1 X_{i1} + \beta_2 X_{i2}+ \beta_3 X_{i3}$$
 .

-### Variable selection

 Today, we ask: which parts of $X$ should we use and which should we ignore?
 If the estimated value for $\beta_2$ is small, should we set it to 0 and continue as if $X_{i2}$ has no association with $Y_{i}$?
 This problem is called "variable selection" or "subset selection".